 Sure those inexpensive shooting safety glasses that you can get in a 5 pack at your local retailer might make you feel like your eyes are being protected, but why choose to protect the only two eyes you have with cheap safety glasses?
 High-quality safety glasses are designed with a couple of factors in mind, and all of these factors come together to provide you with the most effective protection for your eyes.
 These factors include the impact resistance of the lenses, how well it protects you from the elements, as well as the fit of the glasses.

-- Impact Resistance – This is usually considered the most important factor of your safety shooting glasses.
+- Impact Resistance – This is usually considered the most important factor in your safety shooting glasses.
 This is the ability for the glasses to be able to stop whatever it is that is heading towards your eyes.
 At the very least, high-quality shooting glasses should be able to limit the injury that you might have had if you weren’t wearing safety glasses.

 - Protection from the Elements – This is another important factor for a good quality pair of shooting glasses.
 A good pair of shooting glasses should be able to protect your eyes from the harmful Ultraviolet (UV) rays from the sun, any dust or dirt particles that could fly into your eyes, as well as any liquids that may splash on you.